 Every zone runs but one.
 That one comes up on the schedule and nothing happens — no water, no hiss, dry heads.
 It's one of the most common calls we get, and the good news is the fault is almost always in the same short list of places.
 Here's how to find it.

-Is it one zone, or the whole system?
+Is it one zone, or is the whole system not turning on?

 First, confirm it's really just one zone.
 If nothing runs at all, that's a controller, power, or water-supply problem, not a zone fault.
 If every zone works except one, the problem is specific to that zone's valve or the wire running to it — that's the case this guide walks through.